A-train-Bestman/AAMGCRN_data/README.md

 ## AAMGCRN_data
-# This is a dataset of the paper on air quality prediction in graph convolutional cyclic networks based on adaptive adjacency matrix
+# This is a dataset of the paper on An Adaptive Adjacency Matrix-Based Graph Convolutional Recurrent Network for Air Quality Prediction